HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 By embracing the cloud, we unlocked a heap of benefits that have transformed the way we operate and deliver value to our organization.
 The advantages of the new cloud data platform are many:

-*	Infinite Compute and Scalability: The cloud offers limitless compute resources, which allow us to handle even larger machine learning models and massive datasets seamlessly.
+*	Infinite Compute and Scalability: The cloud (and snowflake) offers limitless compute resources, which allow us to handle even larger machine learning models and massive datasets seamlessly.
 This scalability empowers our data science team to deploy ML models with confidence.
 *	Robust Governance and Automation: While migrating our data workloads, we established a robust governance framework and embraced automation, seeking to streamline data operations, and reduce the risk of errors.
 This has significantly improved our data management practices and enhanced data quality and reliability.
-*	Cost Efficiency: Despite concerns about cloud costs, we learned to be cost-conscious and design a cost-effective architecture.
-Through careful planning and optimization, we saw a 50% decrease in costs after the migration.
+*	Cost Efficiency: Despite our initial and legitimate concerns about cloud costs, we learned to be cost-conscious and design a cost-effective architecture.
+Through careful planning and optimization, we saw a 50% decrease in costs after our migration.
 *	Improved User Experience: Timeliness and data quality were constant sources of frustration for our users with the legacy stack.
 By transitioning to the cloud, we now deliver data more efficiently and in near real-time, meeting our users' expectations and driving better decision-making.

 Our experience shows that, especially for smaller data science teams, migrating to a data platform is a feasible, - and that it certainly can be a sensible endeavor from a cost perspective.
 But - as always.
 Tread with caution.